ritwikraha/Notes-on-Papers/r-mae/README.md

 4. **Bridging the gap:**
    - By improving how well machines can recognize regions in images (region awareness), the hope is to find new ways to bridge the gap between the way we learn language and the way machines learn to recognize images.

+ ## But wait, what is MAE?

+1. **Task:**
+   - The task of MAE (Masked Autoencoding) is to hide part of an image and then try to fill in the missing parts by predicting the values of the hidden pixels.
+   - To make this task challenging, a high percentage of the image (e.g., 75%) is typically hidden.
+   - The machine's attempt at reconstruction is compared to the original image to see how accurate it is.

+2. **Architecture:**
+   - The architecture of MAE works like an autoencoder, a type of machine learning model that tries to recreate its input.
+   - The particular type of autoencoder used here, called ViT (Vision Transformer), breaks the image down into patches and treats them like a sequence of tokens (just like words in a sentence).
+   - During the training process, some of these "tokens" are removed and the model tries to fill them back in.
+   - After the model is trained, the part of it that does the encoding can be used as a "backbone" for other tasks, basically helping to pre-process images for other types of machine learning tasks.

 # How R-MAE works?

 ## RAE